carpentries/instructor-training/_episodes/05-memory.md

 For more on computational exercises, see this [blog post by Greg Wilson][GW-exercise-post].

+There are many types of formative assessments that are more general to all sorts of instruction.
+One (non-exhaustive) list can be found in the [Edutopia assessment group][Edutopia].

 ### What to Display

 The Carpentries provides nicely formatted curricula for teaching.
 However, you may have noticed that you have not seen much, or perhaps